-The menu system for this vehicle is controlled with the wheel switch "MENU \rightarrow" on the right handlebar:
+The menu system for this vehicle is controlled with the wheel switch "MENU \$\rightarrow\$" on the right handlebar:

-- While the main screen is displayed, long press the wheel switch "MENU \$\rightarrow\$" to open the menu system top layer. - Rotate the wheel switch "MENU \$\right\rig - Short press the wheel switch "MENU "to open a highlighted module or select/de-select a bluehighlighted item.
-When an item is selected it will turn grey. - If a menu item is selected, long press of the wheel switch "MENU 4" will confirm the setting and return the menu to the previous module.
+- While the main screen is displayed, long press the wheel switch "MENU \$\rightarrow\$" to open the menu system top layer. - Rotate the wheel switch "MENU "To cycle/highlight different items or adjust selected item values. - Short press the wheel switch "MENU ♣" to open a highlighted module or select/de-select a blue-highlighted item.
+When an item is selected it will turn grey.